Mick Jagger, Girlfriend Have Florida House Up for Sale

 Jagger and Hamrick bought the home in the Lakewood Ranch area east of Bradenton along the Gulf coast for a little over $1.9 million in October 2020.
 The property was registered to Hamrick and was chosen mainly because her family lives in the area.
 Its original purchase price was $1.2 million in 2010.

-The overview says the home covers more than 5,700 square feet (529 square meters) in living space and includes features such as a heated saltwater pool, three balconies and a bell tower, top quality kitchen appliances, remote-controlled window treatments and a large media room with a wet bar.
+The overview says the home covers more than 5,700 square feet in living space and includes features such as a heated saltwater pool, three balconies and a bell tower, top quality kitchen appliances, remote-controlled window treatments and a large media room with a wet bar.

 "The possibilities for that room are endless," the listing says.